alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 You must pay a fee for this service.

-The minimum fee for a ‘recovery’ shipment is £1,450 (for example if you’re recycling the waste) and maximum cost is £14,380 for over 500 shipments.
+The minimum fee for a 'recovery' shipment is £1,450 (for example if you’re recycling the waste) and maximum cost is £14,380 for over 500 shipments.
+You'll be told the exact fee in your notification control application.

-The minimum cost for disposal of one shipment is £1,540 and the maximum cost is £19,500 for 500.

-You'll pay a minimum of £1,700 and maximum of £24,000 if your disposal journey has an ‘interim’ stop.

 [Question for SME: Will they be sent an invoice?]